 She was Head, Department of English, University of Maiduguri (2010), Head Department of English, Federal University Dutse (2013-2015), Director, Centre For Gender Studies, Federal University Dutse (2015 to date) and Dean, Faculty of Arts and Social Sciences, Federal University Dutse (2016 to date), Visiting Professor, Bayero University Kano (2014), Usmanu Danfodio University Sokoto (2014 to 2016), Police Academy, Wudil (2016 to 2017) and Yobe State University (2017 to date).

 She is an effective teaching professional with extensive experience with students from different backgrounds.
-She has 35 years of teaching and research at the university level.
+She has more than 35 years of teaching and research at the university level.
 She has written several books and more than 40 journal articles in the fields of Sociolinguistics, Composition Writing, and Applied linguistics.

 Prof. Amina Bashir has served on various university and national committees.
-She is patron or member of different professional, occupational and social organizations, the apex of which is the Nigerian Academy of Letters.
+She is a patron or member of different professional, occupational and social organizations, the apex of which is the Nigerian Academy of Letters.

 Professor Amina Bashir is a firm believer that students in tertiary institutions must engage in entrepreneurship activities.
 The gesture she believes is necessary to avoid being unemployed even after graduation.